This is a list of the best marketing books of all time.

 A very timely book that explores the power of persuasion to influence behaviour and how that can be used in marketing.

-Drawing upon examples from the recent era of American politics, Win Bigly, looks at the unique public relations strategies Donald Trump used to persuade voters to elect him (the most unconventional candidate in the history of the presidency).
-In a nutshell, instead of stating facts, state the desired outcome when trying to win over opinion.
-Adams then looks at the power of persuasion and how you can use it in advertising and marketing.
-An enlightening but scary read!
+Drawing upon examples from the recent era of American politics, Win Bigly, looks at the unique public relations strategies Donald Trump used to persuade voters to elect him.

 by Russell Brunson